affinitydb/doc/pathSQL reference.md

 There are 2 ways:

-  - Using built-in property mv:pinID in WHERE CLAUSE, e.g. SELECT * WHERE class1.mv:pinID=class2.mv:pinID.
+  - Using built-in property ks:pinID in WHERE CLAUSE, e.g. SELECT * WHERE class1.ks:pinID=class2.ks:pinID.
   - Using operator & for class names in FROM CLAUSE, e.g.  SELECT * FROM class1 & class2.

 ### TRANSACTIONS
-mvStore not only supports basic transactions, but also sub-transactions.
+ChaosDB not only supports basic transactions, but also sub-transactions.
 The session holds a transaction stack.
 Every sub-transaction can be rolled back independently (without affecting the state of the whole transaction).
 Changes are committed to the database only when the outermost transaction in the stack is committed.